pmoustopoulos/customer-api/SpringBoot3_Knowledge_Sharing.md

 # Spring Boot 3 Knowledge Sharing

 This document is designed to help new Spring Boot developers understand the basics of building applications using Spring Boot 3.
-It covers the structure of a sample project, explains the purpose of key annotations, and provides insights into best practices.
+It covers the structure of a sample project, explains the purpose of key annotations, and provides insights into best practices. **Note**: You have also to check the code example and not only this markdown file because some parts are not shown here (custom annotations, Utils class etc).

 **Disclaimer**: This guide reflects my personal opinion and approach, based on the knowledge I have gained through my work as a developer and my studies.
 It is not necessarily the best or only way to do things, and as time passes, practices and tools may evolve.
 I encourage you to explore other perspectives and approaches as well.

 **Feedback and Contributions**: I am always open to feedback and contributions.
 If you have suggestions for improvement or additional insights, please feel free to share.
 Together, we can make this a valuable resource for anyone learning Spring Boot 3.

 ## Table of Contents

 1. [Introduction](#1-introduction)
 2. [Project Structure Overview](#2-project-structure-overview)
 3. [Introduction to Maven and `pom.xml`](#3-introduction-to-maven-and-pomxml)